Seeing is believing: How Phoenix residents feel about self-driving tech

 It’s human nature to be apprehensive about the unknown.
 The less you know about something, the more daunting it may seem.
-For our team at Let’s Talk Self-Driving, the question was to what degree does human psychology apply to people’s perception of self-driving cars.
+For our team at Let’s Talk Autonomous Driving, the question was to what degree does human psychology apply to people’s perception of self-driving cars.
 Are people more accepting of self-driving technology in their communities when they know more about it?
 Based on our research, the answer is “yes.”

 Phoenix is a great case study for self-driving acceptance because companies like Waymo have been operating on local roads since 2016.
 Not only are Phoenix residents used to seeing self-driving vehicles, but some are active riders.
-In 2017, Waymo first invited Phoenix residents to participate in its Early Rider Program, and the company’s goal was to give people the first hand experience through ride-hailing so that they could learn about the technology.
+In 2017, Waymo first invited Phoenix residents to participate in its Trusted Tester Program, and the company’s goal was to give people the first hand experience through ride-hailing so that they could learn about the technology.
 Phoenix is also where Waymo later launched Waymo One, its fully autonomous ride-hailing service, serving between 1,000-2,000 rides per week.
 And now, Phoenix residents are increasingly seeing Class 8 trucks with autonomous technology on the roads, including those in the Waymo Via fleet, dedicated to moving goods.

 Here are key findings from our recent survey: